boringdeveloper/FlutterSwitch/README.md

 }
 ```

 ## Want to Contribute?

     Contributions to this project is very much welcome.
 Let's work together to maintain and improve the project
     Simply Fork the repository, Commit and Push your changes and create a new Pull Request.

+    If you have some suggestions, you can reach me at romero.nicholejohn@gmail.com

 # License